Missing Link #17 - Locharbriggs

 In some places, there are steps because the path is high above the road, but that’s not always the case.
 For instance, the entrance from Catherinefield Crescent, which would provide a large number of houses with easy access to the pathway, could easily be a ramp.

-Further along we find an access point that has a gravel surface, making it hard to use wheelchairs and buggies.
+Entrance to the path from Catherinefield Crescent with a short flight of steps Further along we find an access point that has a gravel surface, making it hard to use wheelchairs and buggies.
+Informal gravel footpath

 The steps to Locharbriggs primary school would be challenging to turn into an accessible step-free access, but not impossible.
 The wheeling channel – which is intended to allow (non-disabled) cyclists to push their bikes up and down the steps – is far too close to the handrail to be usable with most bikes.
 It’s certainly not a viable option for anyone with a laden bike, a child-seat, a trailer or cargo bike (for instance to transport children) or anyone using a trike, a wheelchair or pushing children in a buggy.